Become a Coach or Staff Member - Recreational League

 On-Ice Volunteers must be at least two years older than the division age limit they are associated with.
 (Minimum age, 9 years old)

 OMHA ARTICLE - BE AN EFFECTIVE ASSISTANT COACH

-– Each year, prior to the start of the season (mid September), a coach’s meeting is held and Coach’s manual is distributed to each head coach.
+– Each year, prior to the start of the season (late September/mid October), a coach’s meeting is held and Coach’s manual is distributed to each head coach.
 The manual will assist new coaches in preparing for the season.